 The Universal Standards Implementation Guide provides practical, actionable guidance for improving every aspect of client protection (see Dimension 3, 4 and 6).

-If you need Technical Assistance for your improvement plans, check out our consultants database!
+If you need Technical Assistance for your improvement plans, check out our SPM Pro Network!

 Client Protection Certification provides an independent and objective opinion on the implementation of a set of policies and operational practices considered necessary to provide adequate standards of care to protect financial services clients and avoid harming them.